SONG of a CAPTIVE BIRD

 “Like most novelists, I’m obsessed with the question of what makes people who they are,” says Darznik.
 Nowhere is this fascination more evident than in her vast collection of memoirs and biographies about women writers and artists.
 “You can’t become what you can’t see,” she says, stressing how vital these books have been to her, particularly as an immigrant for whom “a writing life has always seemed a wildly improbable and dangerous thing.”

 Read the article here.

 Jasmin Darznik – Who Owns a Story?

-A wide-ranging discussion for writers on topics like researching for historical fiction, writing a memoir vs. writing a novel, and having the right to write about something.
+A wide-ranging discussion for writers on topics like researching historical fiction, writing a memoir vs. writing a novel, and claiming the right to write about cultural taboos and historical figures.